 Why center on Brazil?

-But as a side effect, I’m now inspired to find a way to watch Democracy in Black and White.
+But as a side effect, I was inspired to find a way to watch Democracy in Black and White.
 To learn more about Northern Ireland, I’m also inspired to watch co-writer Marie Jones’ play “A Night in November”.

 The soccer in the film is pretty slim and unconvincing.
 There are some very small highlights from games.
 I don’t know if Nico Mirallegro is a footballer, but he also has a small role in The Pass.